daynaWH/Codewell-Newsletter-Popup/README.md

+# Codewell - Newsletter Popup Template
-Challenge from Codewell - Newsletter Popup Template Created a responsive page with HTML and CSS using flex and grid layouts.
+Challenge from Codewell to create a Newsletter Popup Template.

+Created a responsive webpage with HTML and CSS using flex and grid layouts.